Overcoming the COVID Darkness - August 8th, Hour 2

 No, no.

-As a matter of fact, the last two months uh that we were open, my wife and I paid salaries out of our personal account.
+As a matter of fact, the last two months that we were open, my wife and I paid salaries out of our personal account.

-There was no money left in the business account, uh, hoping that we could get it to turn around and that maybe gas prices would start falling, but it just didn't happen.
+There was no money left in the business account, hoping that we could get it to turn around and that maybe gas prices would start falling, but it just didn't happen.

-So what are you gonna do next?
+So what are you going to do next?

 So now you're basically selling weed to people.